kpopper/iankynnersley.co.uk/_posts/2014-05-29-rescue-mission.md

 There are of course lots of other things to be done but its important to get things moving forward as quickly as possible.

 These things would involve reviewing the specific technology choices to make sure they're supporting rather than hampering development; thinking about performance and scaling issues, introducing analytics and metric tracking etc.

+Ultimately, all of this is about increasing the trust that the entire team has in the codebase, in the product and in the team's ability to make changes safely and move the product and the business forward.

 Hopefully this is useful to anyone finding their startup in a difficult situation.
 Please [get in touch on Twitter](https://twitter.com/kpopper) if you have any questions or want to challenge any of this.